HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 IDataLoadEventListener listener2 = new FromCheckNotifierToDataLoadEventListener(checker);
 ```

+Keep in mind the differences though:
+Going from `IDataLoadEventListener` to `ICheckNotifier` will result in rejecting any ProposedFix automatically
+Going from `ICheckNotifier` to `IDataLoadEventListener` will result in a listener which basically ignores OnProgress counts

 <a name="guis"></a>
 # Graphical User Interfaces In Plugins
 In RDMP commands are usually parcelled into [`IAtomicCommand`](./UserInterfaceOverview.md#commands) objects rather using `ToolStripMenuItem` directly.
 You can implement this system as follows: